joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 }
 ````

-Since Swift 5.3, enums have the abillity to synthesize comparable conformance in most cases.
+Since Swift 5.3, comparable conformance can be synthesized in most cases.
 In SwiftUI, DynamicTypeSize is declared as a conforming enum and the values are available for use in range expressions.
-The View type has two definitions for a dynamicTypeSize modifier (one for a single value and one for a range of values):
+The View type has two definitions for a dynamicTypeSize modifier (one for a single value and one for a range of values).

 ````swift
 public func dynamicTypeSize(_ size: DynamicTypeSize) -> some View